 Of course, an “as-is” disclaimer only disclaims the Implied Warranty of Merchantability.
 It does not disclaim the Warranty of Title.
 “The warranty of what now?” you ask.

 Whenever a seller in Michigan (and in most other states) sells something, they warrant that they are doing so by transferring a clear and unencumbered title – and that they have the right to do so.
 Yes, they had to pass a law to spell that out.
 Otherwise, some dummies at a car dealership would say they could legally sell you a stolen car and get away with it.
 And, when the dealer sold the stolen vehicle to my client, they did not hold legal title to the vehicle, it being stolen and whatnot.
 The state application for title (RD-108) even contains language spelling this out, in case the dealer feigns unawareness of the law.

 And No, all the disclaimers in the world won’t disclaim the language the state of Michigan required you to CERTIFY.

 The case eventually settled.
 “Eventually” in this context means that an attorney appeared for the dealer and argued with me and the court for a little while that his client was a victim here too and that my client needed to track down the crime ring that stole the vehicle and sue them.
 No one bought it.
 All I know is that I saw a check sitting on my desk made out to my client a short while later.
 Could this happen to you?
 Possibly.
-I don’t expect everyone out there to check the frame rails of a car they are buying to make sure the VIN is correct.
-But at least glance at the VIN tag on the dash to see if it looks original.
+I don’t expect everyone out there to check the frame rails of a car they are buying to make sure the VIN is correct once they’ve seen a 2005 dodge ram daytona for sale that they like, but at least glance at the VIN tag on the dash to see if it looks original.
 I’ve seen ones that were tampered with and they usually aren’t as pretty as the factory-installed tag.